Crate training puppies can take a couple of days

 If all his experiences inside his crate are positive, he'll soon love his new little den.

-When crate training your puppy there will probably be times when he cries or whines to be let out.
+When crate training your puppy, there will probably be times when he cries or whines to be let out.

 Wait until he's stopped crying for at least 10 seconds before letting him out.

-Your aim is to stop him crying for 10 seconds so that you can let him out without him associating crying with the opening of doors!
+Your aim is to stop him crying for 10 seconds so that you can let him out without him associating his crying with the opening of doors!

 How long you leave your puppy locked in his crate depends on his age, and in any case, I don't recommend you leave him any longer than he can control his bladder and bowels.

-His control will improve as he gets older so please be patient.
+His control will improve as he gets older, so please be patient.

-As a general rule, the length of time your Cocker can be left during the day, is as follows:
+As a general rule, the length of time your Cocker can be left during the day is as follows:

 Please don't expect too much from your little boy too soon, he's still only a baby.